-In September 2016, the Water Works and Sewer Board of the City of Gadsden, Alabama (the "Gadsden Water Board") filed an individual complaint in the Circuit Court of Etowah County, Alabama against certain manufacturers, suppliers, and users of chemicals containing perfluorinated compounds, including the Company.
+In September 2016, the Water Works and Sewer Board of the City of Gadsden, Alabama (the "Gadsden Water Board") filed an individual complaint in the Circuit Court of Etowah County, Alabama against certain manufacturers, suppliers, and users of chemicals containing specific perfluorinated compounds, including the Company.
 On October 26, 2016, the defendants removed the case to the United States District Court for the Northern District of Alabama, Middle Division, alleging diversity of citizenship and fraudulent joinder.
 The Gadsden Water Board filed a motion to remand the case back to the state court, and the defendants opposed the Gadsden Water Board's motion.
 The federal court granted Gadsden Water Board's motion for remand.
-On October 24, 2017, the Company appealed the federal court's determination that co-defendant Industrial Chemicals, Inc. ("ICI") was properly joined as a party to the case.
-On February 22, 2018, the Court of Appeals dismissed the appeal for lack of jurisdiction.
-ICI's presence in the case deprives the federal court of jurisdiction over the case.

 In May, 2017, the Water Works and Sewer Board of the Town of Centre, Alabama (the "Centre Water Board") filed a very similar complaint to the Gadsden Water Board complaint in the Circuit Court of Cherokee County.
 On June 19, 2017, the defendants removed this case to the United States District Court for the Northern District of Alabama, Middle Division, again alleging diversity of citizenship and fraudulent joinder.
 The Centre Water Board filed a motion to remand the case back to state court, and the defendants opposed the Centre Water Board's motion.
 The federal court granted Centre Water Board's motion for remand.
-On December 6, 2017, the Company appealed the federal court's determination that co-defendant ICI was properly joined as a party to that case as well.
-On January 31, 2018, the Court of Appeals dismissed the appeal for lack of jurisdiction.
-ICI's presence in the case deprives the federal court of jurisdiction over the case.